Applies to England

 If the panel did not uphold your appeal and you think that was because the appeal panel has acted incorrectly, you may make a complaint of maladministration.

-Any complaint must relate to issues such as failure to follow correct procedure or failure to act independently or fairly.
+Any complaint must relate to issues such as failure to follow correct procedure or failure to act independently or fairly, meaning the appeal has been maladministered by the independent appeal panel resulting in an injustice.
 You cannot complain simply because you do not agree with the panel’s decision.